LiamvanLeusden/GTARadioForDesktop/README.md

 # GTARadioForDesktop
 Ever wanted the radio from GTA V in a desktop application for Windows?
 Probably not, but here it is anyway!

+Disclaimer: This was made by a first year IT student.
+If you find any bugs or glitches, you can create an issue.
+For feature requests or anything else,

 ### Installing / using the application

 #### Step 1: Getting the app